Arpit-Moga/Vibechecker/docs/guides/overview.md

    - Use FastMCP to build the server, define endpoints, and manage agent orchestration.
    - Expose APIs for codebase ingestion, agent review, and output retrieval.

-2. **Multi-Agent Architecture**
+2. **Agent Architecture**
-   - Implement a master agent to coordinate specialized agents (documentation, technical debt, improvement scope, critical issues).
+   - Implement two main agents: DocumentationAgent and IssueDetectionAgent.
+   - DocumentationAgent generates all professional documentation.
+   - IssueDetectionAgent detects and classifies all code issues (maintainability, security, performance, compliance, other) in a single pass.
-   - Each agent focuses on a specific review task, using DSPy and LangChain for prompt customization and workflow management.
+   - Use DSPy and LangChain for prompt customization and workflow management.

 3. **Professional Documentation Generation**
    - Agents analyze the codebase and generate documentation files (README, API docs, architecture guides, etc.) matching standards from large professional projects.

 4. **Issue Highlighting**
-   - Agents scan for technical debt, improvement opportunities, and critical issues, highlighting them (not auto-fixing).
+   - The IssueDetectionAgent scans for all types of issues, highlighting them (not auto-fixing).
-   - Use best practices and research to define what constitutes technical debt and critical issues.
+   - Uses best practices and research to define what constitutes maintainability, security, performance, and compliance issues.

 5. **Output Validation**
    - All agent outputs are validated and serialized using pydantic models, ensuring consistency and reliability.